 Smartphones with edge display have a better grip on the hands than other phones.
 Because of their curved display feature, you can grip it more safely and securely whereas today’s other smartphones are slimmer and more inconvenient while gripping.
 Therefore, this is a good though the weird advantage of a smartphone with edge display.

 Some users have a misconception that if you grab an edge display phone, the phone’s touchscreen will not work because while grabbing, the edges of the display are touched so it will not operate.
 But it is a wrong idea.
-There is a feature named ‘palm rejection’ that allows the user to use the phone while grabbing into the hands without any problem.
+There is a feature named ‘palm rejection’

 As the edge display smartphones are the products under the flagship category, they are much more expensive than other normal smartphones.
 But this is not quite a disadvantage actually.
 The main disadvantage is another issue.
 It is harder to find phone covers and screen guards for this type of phone.
 Especially screen guards; because of the edge display, a screen guard might not easily fit on these types of screens.
 It is also mentionable that phone covers that fit properly with edge display phones are rare and you must find a suitable phone cover for your smartphone.